rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 Make sure to follow [the setup steps](/tutorials/tutorial-one-java-stream#setup) from the first tutorial.

 An executable version of this tutorial can be found in the [RabbitMQ tutorials repository](https://github.com/rabbitmq/rabbitmq-tutorials/blob/main/java-stream-mvn/).
+The sending program is called `OffsetTrackingSend.java` and the receiving program is called `OffsetTrackingReceive.java`.
+The tutorial focuses on the usage of the client library, so the final code in the repository should be used to create the scaffolding of the files (e.g. imports, main function, etc).

 ### Sending